codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 **Deployment card**

-Each deployment card displays the complete history of that deployment, by Git hash, Kubernetes services, and Argo applications:
+Each deployment card displays the complete history of that deployment, by Git hash, Kubernetes services, Argo rollouts and applications:

 {% include
 image.html